-7.1 Purpose: To avoid the possibility of a non-match due to the otherwise same license using bullets instead of numbers, number instead of letter, or no bullets instead of bullet, etc., for a list of clauses.
+8.1 Purpose: To avoid the possibility of a non-match due to the otherwise same license using bullets instead of numbers, number instead of letter, or no bullets instead of bullet, etc., for a list of clauses.

-7.1.1 Guideline: Where a line starts with a bullet, number, letter, or some form of a list item (determined where list item is followed by a space, then the text of the sentence), ignore the list item for matching purposes.
-Templates do not include markup for this guideline.
+8.1.1 Guideline: Where a line starts with a bullet, number, letter, or some form of a list item (determined where list item is followed by a space, then the text of the sentence), ignore the list item for matching purposes.
+The markup for bullets and numbering is <list> and </list> with nested <li> and </li>.

-8. Varietal Word Spelling
+9. Varietal Word Spelling